bloomsburyai/cape-webservices/README.md

 In summary this is how Cape is organized:

-   * [cape-webservices](https://github.com/bloomsburyai/cape-webservices),server providing the full machine reading HTTP API, depends on :
+   * [cape-webservices](https://github.com/bloomsburyai/cape-webservices),backend server providing the full HTTP API, depends on :
       * [cape-responder](https://github.com/bloomsburyai/cape-responder) Unique high level interface for distributing and creating machine reading tasks,depending on :
         - [cape-machine-reader](https://github.com/bloomsburyai/cape-machine-reader) Module to integrate machine reading models
         - [cape-document-qa](https://github.com/bloomsburyai/cape-document-qa) Integration of a state of machine reading model, with training and evaluation scripts